CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

 # Organya Music Format

 ## Overview
-> [!WARNING]
-> Information Incomplete: Fillers currently in use
+*:warning: Information Incomplete: Fillers currently in use*

-Organya(org) is a custom music tracker format created by Pixel in 1999 as an improved version of his other music format; Pixel Music Data(pmd), which was used by his other music editor PiyoPiyo.
+Organya (org) is a custom music tracker format created by Pixel in 1999 as an improved version of his other music format - Pixel Music Data(pmd), which was used by his other music editor PiyoPiyo.
-It is most prominently known for its use in Cave Story, but a couple other games use it, too, like [Stargazer](http://www5b.biglobe.ne.jp/~kiss-me/aji/star/) and [Azarashi 2001](https://www.cavestory.org/pixels-works/azarashi.php).
+It is most prominently known for its use in Cave Story, but several other games use it, too, like [Stargazer](http://www5b.biglobe.ne.jp/~kiss-me/aji/star/) and [Azarashi 2001](https://www.cavestory.org/pixels-works/azarashi.php).

 The format allows the playback of 14-16 simultaneous channels, with 8 note polyphony and 6-8 different percussion instruments, depending on the player used.